-Component integrity evaluation technique would depend on the nature of damage or defects that may have accumulated during service.
-Therefore careful non-destructive evaluation is the first step in any integrity evaluation activity.
+Remaining life assessment technique would depend on the nature of damage or defects that may have accumulated during service.
+Careful non-destructive evaluation is always the first step in any integrity evaluation activity.
 Modern non-destructive tools can not only detect fine defects / cracks but also provide an estimate of material properties.
-The defect size determines the approach which would be most applicable, e.g., for steel, if it is less than 1 mm (i.e., microscopic), one should use damage mechanics approach; whereas if it is greater than 1 mm, fracture mechanics based method would be more appropriate.
+The defect size determines the approach which would be most applicable, e.g. for steel, if it is less than 1mm (i.e. microscopic), one should use damage mechanics approach; whereas if it is greater than 1 mm, fracture mechanics based method would be more appropriate [6,7].

-The basic difference between the two methods are described in Figs. 2 and 3.
+The basic difference, between the two methods are described in Figs. 2 and 3.
 In damage mechanics the failure criterion generally is:

-$$\sigma > \sigma{v}$$ ...
-1
+$$\sigma > \sigma_y$$ ...(1)

-where $\sigma$ is the applied stress $\sigma_y$ is the yield strength.
+where σ is the applied stress σ_y is the yield strength.
 The applied stress being a function of geometry, size and loading is likely to change with service exposure as more numbers of defects accumulate.
 Likewise the yield strength may also change, particularly in cases where the component is subjected to elevated temperature.
-Therefore, life assessment of a component, using this approach, would require development of models that would describe evolution laws for both $\sigma$ and $\sigma$ .
+Therefore, life assessment of a component, using this approach would require development of models that would describe evolution laws, for both σ and σ_y .
 The point of intersection of the two gives the expected life of the component.
 The component must therefore be inspected before it reaches this state to avoid service failure.